-- Microsoft Silverlight (RiOS 7.0 or later) - Adobe HTTP Dynamic Streaming (RiOS 7.0 or later) - Apple HTTP Live Streaming (RiOS 8.5 or later)
+- Microsoft Silverlight (RiOS 7.0 and later) - Adobe HTTP Dynamic Streaming (RiOS 7.0 and later) - Apple HTTP Live Streaming (RiOS 8.5 and later)

 You can optimize video technologies for on-demand video.
-For details, see "Video On-Demand with HTTP Prepopulation" on page 154.
+For details, see "Video on-demand with HTTP prepopulation" on page 158.